 This is the first installment of our new Cycle Time Breakdown series on the most effective tactics to speed up your development Cycle Time.
 The other posts are:

 - Tactics For Reducing Coding Time ← You are here

 - Tactics For Reducing Pull Request Pickup Time

 In this piece, we’ll look at the first part of a development cycle: Coding Time.

 It's an issue we've all encountered, whether as an individual contributor or an engineering manager: It's taking too long to write code.
 Until the code is written, it can't be reviewed, iterated upon, and merged into production.

 In this post, we're going to look at actionable tactics you can use to reduce coding time and speed up your overall Cycle Time.
 In future posts, we'll look at how to reduce Pull Request Pickup Time and Pull Request Review Time.

 - What’s the cause of high Coding Time?

 - Preventing high Coding Time

 Cycle Time is the Dev Manager’s Super Metric.
 So naturally, the conscientious Dev Manager will want to pay close attention to Coding Time, the very first segment of a project’s journey along the Cycle Time path.
-Keeping Cycle Time “all green” is the goal, but this is often difficult because there are a lot of moving parts that go into managing Cycle Time.
-One of those moving parts that are hard to keep in control of is Coding Time.

 In the past, we could measure the notion of Coding Time only anecdotally.
 Perhaps you could keep track of how the coding on a project was going by the reports in a daily standup.